 At Horto do Campo Grande we have developed an aid policy that favours social action projects linked to areas of poverty or serious social problems.
 We also extend our support to other cultural and sporting institutions.

-Founded in 1984 by doctor-surgeon Fernando Nobre, AMI was created to intervene in humanitarian crisis situations worldwide.
-Although “missions” are its best-known aspect, in 1995 the organisation started a social support project for homeless people and needy families in Portugal: “Porta Amiga” (Friendly Door), which has received our support.
+Founded in 1984 by surgeon Fernando Nobre, AMI was created to intervene in humanitarian crisis situations worldwide.
+Although the “missions” are its best-known aspect, in 1995 the organization began a social support program for the homeless and families in need in Portugal: the “Porta Amiga” (Friendly Door), which has counted on our support.

 With the motto “Helping today so that tomorrow is possible”, the Association’s mission is to provide a space for sharing experiences, information and personalised support for women and men with breast cancer.